Duty and Vehicle Working Optimisation

 For maximum efficiency, the planning products of the IVU.suite enable you to coordinate duties and vehicle workings.
 To do this, the vehicle working optimisation always finds an adequate and cost-minimising solution for the set of trips to be scheduled.
 The high-performance optimisation core thus automatically creates vehicle workings according to individual requests and thereby minimises the number of vehicles needed.

 Subsequently, the duty schedule optimisation ensures that all vehicle workings and arising activities are optimally covered.
 Thanks to high-performance optimisation algorithms, it can combine thousands of duty elements, crewing guidelines, and qualifications into an optimal duty schedule within a few minutes.
 With the help of variants and adjustments, the planners can also quickly react to sudden modifications, leaving duty schedules broadly unchanged.

 In regional transport in particular, the creation of vehicle working schedules and duty schedules must be carried out simultaneously.
 With the integrated duty and vehicle working optimisation, transport companies can reach the best possible results even in this environment.
 The system starts with a timetable and then creates a comprehensive, optimised, coordinated vehicle working schedule and duty schedule.
 The division of vehicle workings and duties among the vehicle and personnel depots can be specified in advance – even for the division of parts of the timetable among subcontractors.

-IVU.suite’s automatic personnel dispatch (APD) function also optimises staff allocation.
-The system organises roster layouts and allocates them to the relevant employees.
-Depending on the operational requirements, for example, it considers aspects such as fair allocations or balanced work time accounts.
-In addition, the APD automatically takes qualifications, holidays, further training and requests into account – which increases driving staff flexibility.
+With the APD, IVU.suite optimises personnel allocation.
+The system sets duty sequences and allocates these to the corresponding employees.
+Depending on the operational requirements, it pays attention to fair allocations or balanced working times, for example.
+Furthermore, the APD automatically takes qualifications, holidays, trainings, and requests into account – and thereby increases the flexibility of the driving personnel.